elladomenger/elladomenger/README.md

  - 📸 an always learning photography enthusiast,
  - ✈️ based in Limoges, France — but I will take any opportunity to travel!

-I am currently interested in Swift and SwiftUI 👀, and always learning about these topics. 🌱
+I am currently interested in Swift and SwiftUI 👀, and always learning about these topics 🌱.

 When I am not overanalyzing books 🧠🔥, developing apps 🛠, or taking photos 🌆, you will find me exploring the national parks with my dogs 🐕, spending time with my family or learning about otters 🦦.